reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

   `setprop hires.32 1`

   to enable 32 bit instead of 24 bit and reflash the module.
-Don't do this if you facing speaker issue or logcats shows resetting back to 24 bit.
+Don't do this if you're facing no sound on speaker issue or logcats shows resetting back to 24 bit.

 - If you're facing low volume issue on speaker, run Terminal Emulator: